-Acetaminophen has long been used by people of all ages a pain reliever for conditions, such as headaches, osteoarthritis, fever and for general aches and pains.
+Acetaminophen has long been used by people of all ages as a pain reliever for conditions such as headaches, osteoarthritis, fever and for general aches and pains.
 When used in proper dosage, acetaminophen is an effective and safe medication.
 However, there are instances where its use can become dangerous, especially if used excessively or in amounts higher than the recommended dosage.

 What you should know about acetaminophen toxicity